 Splashtop offers unattended remote access and by default, the user is not prompted to accept or reject the connection.

-At the same time, the end-user has the possibility to enable this security option directly from the Splashtop Streamer app on the endpoint machine.
+To switch to attended settings, the end-user has the possibility to enable this security option directly from the Splashtop Streamer app on the endpoint machine.
 The setting can be located under the Splashtop Streamer app interface > Security tab > Request permissions to connect:

 You can also enable this security setting remotely by tweaking a few registry keys via scripting.